chromaui/chromatic-docs/ci.md

 #### Re-run failed builds after verifying UI test results

-Builds that contain visual changes need to be [reviewed](/builds)--if you are not using `--exit-zero-on-changes` they will fail.
+Builds that contain visual changes need to be [verified](/test#verify-ui-changes).
+They will fail if you are not using `--exit-zero-on-changes`.
 Once you accept all the changes, re-run the build using your CI tool and the `chromatic` job will pass.

 If you deny any change, you will need to make the necessary code changes to fix the test (and thus start a new CI build) to get Chromatic to pass again.